 This method does not have a set structure that must be adhered to.
 When it comes to delivering information, it’s more of a strategy.
 The author understands and sympathizes with both sides of the debate in the Rogerian method.
 But, the author would prefer one.
 The author might say about climate change as follows:

 This approach goes to the root of the issue: global warming.
-It is more interested in finding the balance between the opposite aspects to come to a conclusion.
+It is more interested in finding the balance between the opposite aspects to reach a conclusion.

-A child’s custody should try to keep children in their birth families unless there are extraordinary cases.
+A child’s custody should keep children in their birth families unless there are extraordinary cases.

 Historical information about the topic.
 Preliminary research on children in foster settings.
 Also, the long-term consequences of separation from their families may provide context for this topic.